Health Library Explorer

 Intrauterine insemination (IUI)

 IUI is a fertility treatment.
 It places sperm in the uterus during ovulation.
-It can be done in your healthcare provider’s office or a clinic.
-There are 2 main steps in the process:
+It can be done in your health care provider’s office or a clinic.
+There are two main steps in the process:

 • First, the man’s semen is “washed” in a lab.
 This separates active sperm from the semen.